na-cho-dev/shell_scripts/README.md

 :round_pushpin::round_pushpin: **NOTE: You can change the default editor to open your file by changing it in the script file.**

+:anchor: **And if you don't like the command name, you can change the file name yourself.
+I'm quit bad at naming.
+You can message me what name you chose :yum:**

 ### Prequisite
 #### Clone the repository.
 ```